Games & Quizzes

 /ˈəltəmət/

-being or happening at end of process. best achievable or imaginable of its kind.
+Being the greatest example of something. best achievable or imaginable of its kind.

 /əˈso͞omiNG/

 arrogant or presumptuous. used for purpose of argument to indicate premise on which statement can be based.
-To act in a false manner to mislead others.
+To believe, based on the evidence; suppose.

 /ikˈsīdəd/